 The covers turned seemingly innocent depictions of American life upside-down with hundreds of topsy-turvy injections of laughable absurdity.
 The first of the paintings appeared on April 3, 1943; the second on March 31, 1945; and the final April Fools’ Day cover on April 3, 1948.
 The scenes are simple Rockwell “Americana”: an elderly couple playing chess, a man fishing while leaning against a tree, and a girl shopping for a doll – all comically, nonsensically twisted.

 American sensibilities had become more serious with the onset of World War II.
-Rockwell’s former models –adolescents at play, in a store, at the doctor’s office – had grown into young men and women asked to serve their country.
+Rockwell’s former models – children at play, in a store, at the doctor’s office – had grown into young men and women who were asked to serve their country.
 Although Rockwell would later return to paintings of children, everyday lives were turned upside-down by this new reality.
 Small-town simplicity had been traded for the construction of war machines, rations and collected supplies, and various means of an entire nation aiding the war effort.

-Seeing these covers from the magazine stand, or as they arrived in the mail, provided just as much fun for the viewership as Rockwell had taken in designing the illustrations.
-People could find each and every absurdity on their own or with a group, pointing out the various April Fools’ Day quirks and gaffs.
-They worked well as clever talking points to bring individuals, families, communities, and the nation together, coaxing them to pause, to block out the feelings of seriousness and frustration that consumed the country.
+Seeing the April Fools’ covers from the newsstand, or as they arrived in the mail, provided just as much fun for the viewership as Rockwell had taken in designing the illustrations.
+People could find each and every absurdity on their own or with a group, pointing out the various April Fools’ Day quirks and gaffes.
+They worked well as clever talking points to bring individuals, families, communities, and the nation together, coaxing them to pause, to put aside the feelings of seriousness and frustration that consumed the country.